Evaluating and preparing the jawbone for dental implant placement.

 - The architecture of the bone’s internal honeycomb-like structure in the region of the placement site (including the size and orientation of the spaces) must be evaluated too.

 - An estimation of the bone’s density (bone mineral content) must be made too.
-Within the same patient, this can generally be expected to be lower for maxillary (upper) jawbone sites as opposed to mandibular (lower) ones.
+Within the same patient, and simply due to the biological nature of each respective jawbone, this can generally be expected to be lower for maxillary (upper) jaw sites as opposed to mandibular (lower) ones.

 A dentist’s evaluation of their patient’s jawbone may discover characteristics or reasons that make it unsuitable for their planned implant, at least initially.